 Pivot maintains a database of grants, fellowships, and other funding information from public and private, domestic and international sources.

-- To access from an off-campus computer or to sign up for weekly alerts, first sign-up and create your PIVOT account
+- To access from an off-campus computer or to sign up for weekly alerts, first create your PIVOT account:

 - Select “Access via My Institution Login”

 - Set up your profile at the time of your first login.